Tips & Tricks

 The Big Day

 All your prep work is done and you only have a few things left to do.
-Pour some coffee—it’s time to enjoy your morning!
+Pour some coffee using our coffee cups—it’s time to enjoy your morning!
 Relax, watch the parade or read a book.
 Take this time to get yourself ready for the party, too.
 Once you’re all set, you can start the main preparations.

 Bake fresh bread.
 Toss together a salad.
 Finalize your turkey and make the gravy.
 Then heat up your sides once it’s time to start digging in.